We recognise the importance of protecting your privacy.

-- Information about donations is handled with respect and confidentiality to the extent required by law.
+Information about donations is handled with respect and confidentiality, as required by law.

-- Some donors prefer anonymity.
-We will respect the wishes of contributors who prefer their gift to remain confidential.
+Some donors prefer anonymity.
+We will respect your wishes if you prefer your gift to remain confidential.

 What information we collect

-- We do not obtain information about individuals/organisations from other organisations unless those concerned have authorised such collection.
+We do not obtain information about individuals or organisations from other organisations, unless those concerned have authorised such collection.

 Storage and security of information held

-Under the Privacy Act 1993 you have the right to access and request a correction to your personal information.
-To ensure that your recorded personal information is accurate and up-to-date, please notify us of any changes to your personal details as soon as possible through the following contact methods:
+To ensure that your recorded personal information is accurate and up-to-date, please notify us of any changes to your personal details as soon as possible through the following contact methods.